Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

-- Put the kadai/pan with the marinated chicken on the stovetop.
-Cook on high flame for 3-5 minutes till there is a boil and smoke at the corners.
+- Put the kadhai/pan with the marinated chicken on the stovetop.
+Cook on high flame for 3-5 minutes or till there is a boil and smoke at the corners.

 - Turn the flame to low.
 Close the lid and cook until the chicken is cooked.
 The cooking time can be 30-40 minutes depending on the quality of the meat and the size of the pieces.

 - After 5 minutes, add green chilies and stir the curry to avoid sticking to the bottom of the vessel.
 If using a non-stick pan, you can let the curry simmer on low flame until the chicken is cooked completely.

 - Repeat the same and after 15 minutes, you will notice the water content has reduced and the oil starts separating.

 - After 30 minutes, check if the meat is completely cooked.
 If it’s cooked, cook the gravy without covering it for another 10 minutes till the gravy thickens and the oil separates.